About zoning bylaws

 To obtain a minor variance, you will have to apply to your local committee of adjustment appointed by council to deal with minor problems in meeting bylaw standards.
 Your application should explain how your proposed variance is minor in nature and why it is needed.

 The committee of adjustment will hold a hearing and decide on your application.
-Anyone who disagrees with the decision has 20 days to appeal to the OLT or, if one is established by the municipality, a local appeal body.
+Any identified person or public body that has an interest in the matter may appeal to the OLT within 20 days or, if one is established by the municipality, a local appeal body.
 The appeal should be filed with the secretary-treasurer of the committee.
 The secretary-treasurer will tell you who has the authority to hear such appeals in your area.
 You should set out the reasons supporting the objection and pay the fee required by the OLT/local appeal body.

 The OLT or local appeal body has the power to dismiss your appeal without holding a hearing.
 (See section 7, the Ontario Land Tribunal)